 Ukrainians are not afraid to offer innovative models of cooperation, characterized by the following:

-This approach allows the establishment of a closer interaction between the customer (internal or external), and the executors.
+This approach allows establishing a closer interaction between the customer and the executors.
 This guarantees a better understanding of the customer’s business needs, as well as gives the customer the opportunity to control the development process.